madnuttah/unbound-docker-stats/README.md

 Zabbix should display values in `Latest Data` and you can now begin to configure your Grafana panels as you like.

-As I am a beginner in Zabbix I guess there are many things to optimize or make better.
+As I am a beginner in Zabbix I guess there are many things to optimize or to make better.
 It's working for me and if you like to contribute, you're most welcome.

-I hope I didn't forget a step!